New hope for mesothelioma patients who Can't have surgery?

 Summary

-This study tested a chemotherapy drug (paclitaxel) given directly into the abdomen for people with a rare cancer called malignant peritoneal mesothelioma.
-The 7 participants could not or chose not to have standard surgery.
+This study tested a chemotherapy drug called paclitaxel, given directly into the abdomen, for people with a rare cancer called malignant peritoneal mesothelioma.
+The 7 participants could not have standard surgery.
 The main goal was to find the safest dose and see if the treatment is feasible.
-The approach aims to control the disease, not cure it.
+Researchers also checked for side effects and how the drug behaves in the body.

 Disclaimer Read more